-- During surgery, caregivers will try to remove the diseased tissue so that your wound will heal well.
-Caregivers will also try to form your residual (remaining) limb so that a prosthesis will fit well on it.
+- During surgery, healthcare providers will try to remove the diseased tissue so that your wound will heal well.
+Healthcare providers will also try to form your residual (remaining) limb so that a prosthesis will fit well on it.
 A tourniquet is put on your upper thigh.
 The tourniquet squeezes your leg tight to decrease bleeding during surgery.
-Caregivers clean your foot and leg with soap and water.
+Healthcare providers clean your foot and leg with soap and water.
 This soap may make your skin yellow, but it is cleaned off later.
 Sheets are put over you to keep the surgery area clean.

 - A soft or hard bandage is put over your residual limb.
 If the incision was left open, a soft bandage is used, and covered with an elastic wrap.
 If the incision was closed with stitches, a cast is put over the bandage.
 This cast decreases swelling after surgery and protects your residual limb from injury.
 The cast also makes fitting for a prosthesis easier and quicker.
 A prosthesis may be put on right after surgery.
 You may also have a knee brace to limit movement of your knee.
 The surgery may last 1 to 2 hours.

 You will be taken to a room where you can rest until you are fully awake.
 Healthcare providers will watch you closely for any problems.
 Do not get out of bed until your healthcare provider says it is okay.
 After your healthcare provider says it is okay, you will be taken back to your hospital room.

 - Take deep breaths and cough 10 times each hour.
 This will decrease your risk for a lung infection.
 Take a deep breath and hold it for as long as you can.
 Let the air out and then cough strongly.
 Deep breaths help open your airway.
 You may be given an incentive spirometer to help you take deep breaths.
 Put the plastic piece in your mouth and take a slow, deep breath, then let the air out and cough.
 Repeat these steps 10 times every hour.